Integrative Thanatology:

 Live Programming Schedule

-The program includes 7 immersive weekends and 9 integration evenings over 9 months from January through September 2026.
-Over the 7 weekends, you will learn from a diverse set of instructors across wide-ranging topics in thanatology, while the 9 integration evenings provide space for processing, community, and additional instruction.
+The program includes 7 immersive weekends and 9 integration evenings over 9 months from January through September or from August through the following April.
+Over the 7 immersion weekends, you will learn from a diverse set of instructors across wide-ranging topics in thanatology, while the 9 integration evenings provide space for processing, community, and additional instruction.

 All live sessions are held on Zoom and are recorded for later access.